bartobri/bitcoin-toolkit/README.md

 89403101665417317652050958343537724738876283665880345081128506555034307196252
 ```

-You can even print private keys in their raw 32 byte state, which can be useful
+There is also an option to output private keys in their raw 32 byte state, which
-if you want to store the raw data to a file or database.
-Then later you can read
+can be useful if you want to store the raw data in a file or database.
+Then
-that key data and convert it back to WIF:
+later you can read that key data and convert it back to WIF:

 ```
-$ echo "L3qvz11nTqDLYqNXZuf5zMiuJsRcEEd5oN2Fa9vrD8rPLL1dPDCD" | btk privkey -R > key.dat
+$ echo "L3qvz11nTqDLYqNXZuf5zMiuJsRcEEd5oN2Fa9vrD8rPLL1dPDCD" | btk privkey -wR > key.dat

-$  cat key.dat | btk privkey -r
+$  cat key.dat | btk privkey -rW
 L3qvz11nTqDLYqNXZuf5zMiuJsRcEEd5oN2Fa9vrD8rPLL1dPDCD
 ```

-As you can see from the previous example, multiple input formats are also
-supported.
-In the previous example, -r tells btk to treat input as a raw binary
+In the previous example, -r tells btk to treat input as a raw binary key.
+You
-key.
-But we can also use hex and decimal as input as well.
-In the previous example
+can also use hex (-h) or decimal (-d) values as input as well.
+Below we convert
-where we converted a key from WIF to hex and decimal, below we convert them back
-to WIF.
+hex and decimal keys back to WIF.

 ```
 $ echo "c5a85cc1e10554fdfb9eba1a6e7a188e2da7f497a87494f6b1a4b9778ab0f55c" | btk privkey -hW